heloineto/blip-extension-template/README.md

 ## How to re-create the template

 1. Create a new React project using Vite.
-When Prompted, choose `React` With `Typescript + SWC`.
+When Prompted, choose React with Typescript + SWC.
    [Instructions here.](https://vitejs.dev/guide/#scaffolding-your-first-vite-project)

 2. Install Tailwind.
 [Instructions here.](https://tailwindcss.com/docs/guides/vite)